denten-books/plain-text/3-chapter.md

 reading to commence, one would first need to peel away the DOMs and the OSIs---today a task fraught with legal consequence.

+[^ln1-dirt]: Think of text as substance and literature as surface.
+The first is like dirt where the second is gound.
+We play with one on top of the other.

+[^ln1-gate]: Solid state memory technology, flash memory for example, store information in capacitor "circuit states."
+This by contrast with electromagnetic storage that works by modulating electrical charge over a magnetic surface.
+Solid state capacitor storage was used in the earliest computers [@kahng_semipermanent_1967, 1296], but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage in consumer electronics.
+In an early (1967) paper on "A Floating Gate and Its Application to Memory Devices," Kahng and Sze explain: "A structure has been proposed and fabricated in which semipermanent charge storage is possible.
+A floating gate is placed a small distance from an electron source.
+When an appropriately high field is applied through an outer gate, the floating gate charges up.
+The charges are stored even after the removal of the charging field due to much lower back transport probability [...]
+Such a device functions as a bistable memory with nondestructive read-out features.
+The memory holding time observed was longer than one hour" [@kahng_floating_1967, 1288].
+See also @horton_experimental_1962 and @frohman-bentchkowsky_fully_1971 on "floating gate avalanche injection."

+[^ln1-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems" [@denning_third_1971].